 The deployment in the preceding graphic uses a customer-managed Azure subscription.
 However, the Citrix Managed Azure subscription remains an option for other catalogs and images, as indicated by the dotted outline.

-- The streamlined Quick Deploy interface enables you to quickly create catalogs and start delivering desktops and apps to your users.
+Quick Deploy enables you to quickly create catalogs and start delivering desktops and apps to your users.
 (Hence the name, Quick Deploy.)
 It’s the default interface when you start the service.
 You can also access this interface by selecting Manage > Quick Deploy.
 The instructions in this product documentation set assume you’re using Quick Deploy.

-- The Full Configuration interface offers more features and configuration options to tailor your deployment.
-For example, you can create and manage Citrix policies.
+Full Configuration offers advanced features and configuration options to tailor and manage your deployment.
 Catalogs that you create in Quick Deploy automatically appear in Full Configuration.
-So, you can use Quick Deploy to create a catalog, and then use Full Configuration to manage that catalog with features that are available only through Full Configuration.
 To move from Quick Deploy to Full Configuration, select Manage > Full Configuration.

 Full Configuration supports processes related to hypervisor and cloud service hosts other than Azure.
 Those are not available to Citrix Virtual Apps and Desktops Standard for Azure customers.

 Manage catalogs created in the Quick Deploy interface

 After you create a catalog in the Quick Deploy interface, you can continue to manage that catalog in that interface.
 For details, see Manage catalogs.
 You can also use the Full Configuration interface.